mattcamarena/WordleSolver/README.md

 # WordleSolver
 ## About
-A python command-line based script to help you solve your daily world.
+A python command-line based script to help you solve your daily wordle.

 ## Dependencies
 * Python